istiyakamin/istiyakamin/README.md

 ## Welcome to my profile 😀
 Hi, my name is Isitiyak Amin(Istu) 😎 and I am a passionate Golang developer.
-I have been working with Golang for the past two years, and I am experienced in creating web applications and services with the language.

-I have a good understanding of the language fundamentals and the standard library, and I am familiar with the Swarm and Whisper protocols.
-Additionally, I have experience with deploying and compiling smart contracts, and I am passionate about learning new technologies and techniques to further my knowledge.
+Few years back I started to learn golang and decided to move on with that.
+I have experience with deploying and compiling smart contracts, and I am passionate about learning new technologies and techniques to further my knowledge.
 I am confident that my experience and knowledge of Golang will be an asset to any team.

 ### 🔥🔥 Places I have been
 - Software Engineer at [RoyalRecruiter](https://royalrecruiter.com.com/)